 Under the law, the DHE must transfer all of the employee’s required ORP contributions plus the net investment gain and interest thereon, directly to the State Retirement Board to purchase qualifying service on behalf of the participant.
 The DHE will initiate this transfer after the participant’s final contribution to the ORP.

-Where ORP assets, mandatory and voluntary, are not sufficient to purchase all of a participant’s qualifying service, the Retirement Board will determine the remaining balance of service and cost.
+Where ORP assets are not sufficient to purchase all of a participant’s qualifying service, the Retirement Board will determine the remaining balance of service and cost.
 The Board will send an invoice to the participant reporting the shortage, and highlighting the following payment methods.
-Under the terms of the invoice, the participant will have up to 35 days to complete the purchase using the following resources.

 The Commonwealth’s “Employer Plan Contributions” and any investment gains and interest accrued on these contributions may not be used to purchase qualifying service under Section 60.